Learning To Play Cello:

 remembered by holding the bow across the strings as usual and then rotating

-frog means down.)
+pulling the frog means down.)

 When tuning with traditional wood pegs, turn each peg slightly.
 See